Spot Price Reversals With the DeMarker Indicator

-DeMarker trading strategy is basically a contrarian approach, seeking reversals in price within a confirmed trend.
+The DeMarker trading strategy is basically a contrarian approach, seeking reversals in the price within a confirmed trend.
 Though the indicator marks overbought and oversold regions, these are not in themselves enough to predict a reversal.

 Generally speaking, overbought and oversold simply mean unusually high and low prices judged by the sample data included in the look-back period.
 Rather than simply presaging a reversal, moving into these regions may in fact be a sign of the overall trend.

-Strongly overbought tells us there is buying pressure.
-Strongly oversold tells us there is selling pressure.
+'Strongly overbought' tells us that there is buying pressure.
+'Strongly oversold' tells us that there is selling pressure.
 So how do we use the overbought and oversold indicators to help us better understand what is going on in the market?
-First of all, we need to look at how long the market remains in overbought or oversold regions in order to make a judgement call on whether the market is merely ranging, or in a mild trend or a strong trend.
+First of all, we need to look at how long the market remains in overbought or oversold regions, in order to make a judgement call on whether the market is merely ranging, or in a mild trend or a strong trend.

-The amount of time that the market spends in overbought or oversold territory gives us insights as to whether the market is in a trend or not.
-If a market stays for an extended period in extreme overbought levels, it confirms we are in an uptrend, for example.
+The amount of time that the market spends in overbought or oversold territory provides us with insights as to whether the market is in a trend or not.
+If a market remains for an extended period in extreme overbought levels, it confirms that we are in an uptrend, for example.

 As long as the indicator remains in these areas, we should be wary in terms of taking a position, as directional pressure appears to remain in place.
-Ideally, we are looking to buy into temporary drops in the price within an overall uptrend, or sell into temporary spikes within an overall downtrend.
+Ideally, we are aiming to buy into temporary drops in the price within an overall uptrend, or to sell into temporary spikes within an overall downtrend.
 One way we can identify these kind of opportunities is by looking for the indicator to move out of extreme overbought or oversold regions.
 Take a look at the daily USD/CHF chart below:

 The green dotted line on the main price chart is a 14-day SMA.
 This is to help us get a handle on the overall trend.
-When the price is below the SMA, it suggest a downtrend.
+When the price is below the SMA, it suggests a downtrend.
 When the price is above the line, it suggests an uptrend.
 The orange vertical lines show some circumstances when the DeMark indicator has moved back out of extreme oversold or overbought regions.

 The first three are times when the indicator has been in extreme oversold territory and then risen back into more neutral levels.
-At such times, we might suspect there is a temporary easing in the selling pressure.
+At such times, we might suspect that there is a temporary easing in the selling pressure.

-As soon as the indicator rises above 0.3, we buy the market, provided you can get in below 0.5.
-Bear in mind that you are looking for temporary reversals and need to move swiftly to take profit.
+As soon as the indicator rises above 0.3, we buy the market, provided that we can get in below 0.5.
+Bear in mind that you are looking for temporary reversals, and you need to move swiftly to take profit.
 A target level might be the next point the indicator breaks above 0.6 in such a circumstance.

-Bear in mind that recommended values are really just a suggested starting point.
-Rather than just ploughing ahead with these values and trusting in their effectiveness, it is better to take a more critical approach and determine what works for you in practice.
-This means experimentation and for that you need a risk-free avenue for your practice trades.
-The best way to do that is use a Demo Trading Account.
+Recommended values are really just a suggested starting point.
+Rather than just ploughing ahead with these values and trusting in their effectiveness, it is better to take a more critical approach and determine what works best for you in practice.
+This means experimentation, and for that you need a risk-free avenue for your practice trades.
+The best way to do that is to use a demo trading account.

 The larger the number of periods you use, the smoother the curve of the DeMarker indicator.
 The smaller the number of periods, the more responsive the curve.
-For smaller periods, which gives sharper oscillations, you might want to consider a higher boundary for overbought and a lower boundary for oversold.
+For smaller periods, which give sharper oscillations, you might want to consider a higher boundary for overbought, and a lower boundary for oversold.